opendialogai/opendialog/readme.md

 # Developing with OpenDialog

 To setup a development environment for OpenDialog please check out the [OpenDialog development environment repository](https://github.com/opendialogai/opendialog-dev-environment) - it provides step by step instructions for setting up a Docker-based dev environment.

+# Session Management

+Use sessions are handled by the standard Laravel session management systems (as defined in your `.env` file).
+By default, this is set to `file` which will only work as expected when there is a single OpenDialog app server.
+When there are multiple app servers behind a load balancer, switch to using `redis` or `database` as your session management tool.
+More info can be found in the [Laravel Session docs](https://laravel.com/docs/7.x/session)